 "No clothes?
 That's why we JUST went out and bought you a whole bag full at Old Navy."
 I reminded her.

 "Well, I'm not getting dressed.
 I'll wear pajamas to school.
 Actually, I don't want to go to school.
 I'm not going!!!"

 We've had a bit of a challenge with Claire lately.
 A couple of months ago, she dove headlong into a particularly rebellious stage wrought with tantrums, screaming fits and elementary angst.
 I feel like she's six going on seventeen with the prefrontal cortex of a two-year-old.

 Odds are 7 to 3 in Vegas that we'll have an all out row on any given school morning and they shoot up to 9 to 1 on a Sunday morning when church is involved.
 The tantrums usually center around something that she "doesn't have" to wear.

 After several failed attempts at timeouts, loss of privileges and other punitive measures, I resolved to change tactics and try to catch bees with honey.
-Zack had made big strides in his behavior when he and his dad started to rock climb every Friday night, just the two of them.
+Zack had made when he and his dad started to rock climb every Friday night, just the two of them.
 I wanted to be able to connect with her one-on-one, outside of the pressures of our normal four kid routine.
 So I committed to having a "date" with her every Sunday afternoon.